 The Authority manages liquidity risk by maintaining cash and cash equivalents and through the continuous monitoring of forecast and actual cash flows.
-The Authority's overall strategy to liquidity risk remains unchanged from 2011.
+The Authority's overall strategy to liquidity risk remains unchanged from the previous year.

 All the Authority's financial liabilities are expected to be paid within the next 12 months.